 To answer this question, we must first note that an Automobile Liability Policy is a contract between the Insured and the Insurance Company, which in its simplest form, contains the Insurance Carrier’s promise to pay (up to policy limits) damages or losses to others caused by the Insured/Tortfeasor/at-fault driver.
 In Oklahoma, Automobile Liability coverage is required by law (i.e., Mandatory or Compulsory) and the minimum coverage required is 25/50/25.

-When you purchase an automobile Liability Policy in Oklahoma, the Insurance Company offering you the Policy/Contract is required, by law, to offer you Uninsured/Underinsured (hereinafter “UM) coverage in writing.
+When you purchase an automobile Liability Policy in Oklahoma, the Insurance Company offering you the Policy/Contract is required, by law, to offer you Uninsured/Underinsured (hereinafter "UM") coverage in writing.
 36 O.S.
 3636.
 UM coverage is one of the most economical coverages you can buy, and it is highly recommended that you purchase UM Coverage in the same amount of your Liability Coverage.

 Some General Terms:

-The terms Insurance “Company” and Insurance “Carrier” are used interchangeable, and the Company “carries” the policy or coverage, which covers (i.e., pays for) the loss or damages.
+The terms Insurance “Company” and Insurance “Carrier” are used interchangeably, and the Company “carries” the policy or coverage, which covers (i.e., pays for) the loss or damages.
 The shorthand reference to an Insurance Company that issues a Liability Policy is the “Liability Carrier”; the shorthand reference to an Insurance Company that issues a Med Pay Policy is the “Med Pay Carrier”; and the shorthand reference to an Insurance Company that issues a UM Policy is the “UM Carrier”.

-When you buy UM coverage from an Insurance Company (i.e., your UM Carrier), the policy or contract provides that you will pay monthly premiums and in exchange, if or when a certain foreseeable, losses occurs, you can then make a claim under the Policy/Contract, and the Insurance Carrier will promptly investigate and pay damages (i.e., cover damages) up to the limits of the Policy/Contract.
+When you buy UM coverage from an Insurance Company (i.e., your UM Carrier), the policy or contract provides that you will pay monthly premiums and in exchange, if or when a certain foreseeable loss occurs, you can then make a claim under the Policy/Contract, and the Insurance Carrier will promptly investigate and pay damages (i.e., cover damages) up to the limits of the Policy/Contract.
 In other words, you are buying coverage in case a specific, foreseeable event or loss occurs to prevent financial hardship.

 UM coverage provides benefits for the “named insured” on the policy and “relatives” (by blood, or marriage or adoption) who “live in the same household” as the named insured.
 Stated differently, UM Coverage affords benefits to the named insured and his/her resident relatives.
-Also, Children who go away for college or the military, are considered residents of the parents’ homes, and where the parents are divorced, the child can be a resident of both parents.
+Also, children who go away for college or the military are considered residents of the parents’ homes, and where the parents are divorced, the child can be a resident of both parents.